Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Introduction and the main results

 When speaking about GH distance between metric balls $B_r^X(x)$ and $B_r^Y(y)$, we always mean the pointed GH distance where the centers $x$ and $y$ are distinguished points of the balls.
 We abuse notation and write $d_{GH}(B_r^X(x),B_r^Y(y))$ to denote this pointed GH distance.

-{\coltext For a Riemannian manifold $M$, we denote by $\Sec_M$ its sectional curvature and by $\inj_M$ its injectivity radius. } \end{notation}
+For a Riemannian manifold $M$, we denote by $\Sec_M$ its sectional curvature and by $\inj_M$ its injectivity radius. \end{notation}

-Small metric balls in a Riemannian manifold are GH close to Euclidean balls.
-More precisely, let $M$ be a Riemannian $n$-manifold with $|\Sec_M|<K$ and $\inj_M>2\rho_0$ where $K$ and $\rho_0$ are positive constants, and $0<r\le\min\{K^{-1/2},\rho_0\}$.
-Then the metric ball $B^M_r(x)$ in $M$ and the Euclidean ball $B_r^n=B_r^{\R^n}(0)$ satisfy \be d_{GH}(B_r^M(x),B_r^n)\le Kr^3 . \ee For a proof of this estimate, see section~\ref{sec:injrad}.
+Small metric balls in a Riemannian manifold are GH close to Euclidean balls. {More precisely, let $M$ be a Riemannian $n$-manifold with $|\Sec_M|<K$ where $K$ is a positive constant, and $0<r\le\frac12\min\{\frac\pi{\sqrt K},\inj_M\}$.
+Then for every $x\in M$, the metric balls $B^M_r(x)$ in $M$ and $B_r^n$ in $\R^n$ satisfy} \be d_{GH}(B_r^M(x),B_r^n)\le {\tfrac14} Kr^3 . \ee For a proof of this estimate, see section~\ref{sec:injrad}.

 If $M$ is a submanifold of $\R^N$, one can write a similar estimate for the Hausdorff distance in $\R^N$.
 Namely if the principal curvatures of $M$ are bounded by $\kappa>0$, then $M$ deviates from its tangent space by at most $\tfrac12 \kappa r^2$ within a ball of radius $r$.
 Thus the Hausdorff distance between $r$-ball $B^M_r(x)$ in $M$ and the ball $B_r^{T_xM}(x)=B_r^N(x)\cap T_xM$ of the affine tangent space of $M$ at $x$ satisfy \beq d_{H}(B^M_r(x),B_r^{T_xM}(x))\le \tfrac12 \kappa r^2 . \eeq Note the different order of the above estimates for the intrinsic distances \eqref{eq: GH distance of balls} and the extrinsic distances \eqref{eq: Hausdorff distance of balls}.